 These are areas of rapid growth, with projections suggesting even more significant need for professionals.
 It is becoming increasingly cost-ineffective to provide pedagogical, technological and other support in a distributed fashion.
 The proposed Center for Virtual Learning will combine these scattered programs and support services in one location.
 Directly adjacent to FLITE, it will create an incubator to support the growing needs of education, business and industry.
-It will also provide opportunities for innovative inter- and intra-disciplinary curricula (e.g., partnerships between Criminal Justice and Digital Forensics, Online Education and Digital Media) as well as opportunities to creatively revitalize, develop and refine curricula and programs that are unique to Ferris or in which are the state-wide leaders (e.g., Career Technical Education, Information Systems and Intelligence, Criminal Justice and Digital Animation and Game Design).
+It will also provide opportunities for innovative inter- and intra-disciplinary curricula as well as opportunities to creatively revitalize, develop and refine curricula and programs that are unique to Ferris or in which are the state-wide leaders (e.g., Information Security and Intelligence, Digital Media, Career and Technical Education, and Digital Animation and Game Design).